A guide to credit card statements

 Can I pay more than my credit card statement balance?

-If you’ve overpaid your credit card bill, it will show up as a negative balance on your statement.
-In this case, the balance on your statement will have CR next to it.
+If you’ve overpaid to the extent that your card provider now owes you money, it will show up as a negative balance on your statement.
+In this case, the balance on your statement will have CR next to it, meaning you’re in credit.

-You can use up the credit as you spend on your credit card or, if it’s a large amount, you could ask your provider to transfer the money to your linked bank account.
+You can use up the credit as you spend on your credit card.
+Or, if it’s a large amount, you could ask your provider to transfer the money to your linked bank account.

 How do I report credit card fraud?